fvvsantana/complexNetworks/README.md

 There are pdf files with more information inside of each "listX" folder.

 **[Click here](list1/ex1/ex1_out.ipynb) to execute the first exercise in your browser!**
+*(At the same time, be careful, because some other notebooks can take really long to run, because of the complexity of the exercises).*

 ## Usage